Corneal Specialist in Gurgaon

 Advanced corneal conditions necessitate a different treatment approach.

-• Deep anterior Lamellar keratoplasty is often used to repair a small portion of the injured cornea.
-It is used to treat disorders such as keratoconus and corneal scar.
+- Deep anterior Lamellar keratoplasty is often used to repair a small portion of the injured cornea.
+It is used to treat disorders such as keratoconus and corneal scars.
 The donor’s stroma is used to replace the anterior section of the patient’s corneal stroma.

 The patient is sedated during the process, which assures that the procedure is painless.
 The damaged area of the cornea is then removed with a trephine instrument and replaced with healthy donor tissue.